 - Single Speed Mixed category

-- E-bike mixed category (new category for 2017!)
-All bikes must be pedal assit only and meet Australian Standards.
+- E-bike mixed category.
+All bikes must be pedal assist only and meet Australian Standards.

 This race will be open to solo competitors only.